PhloxShii/RunnersDecomp/README.md

+# Why this fork exists.

+I get that you need the specific versions of the SDKs and what not to build this, but not everyone has money to go and buy them.
+Some people just wanna be able to use the decompiled game to make levels or whatever.

+Like yeah piracy is bad and you SHOULD buy the sdk and ngui and what not.
+But some people just don't have the money to do so.

+So yeah, this fork comes with the specific versions of the SDKs and what not already installed, so now you can play the game in-editor without any bs.

+Phlox out.

 # Sonic Runners (2015) Decompilation

 This is a largely faithful decompilation of the final release of Sonic Runners (version 2.0.3).
 It was initially sourced from the Android version, but will build to any platform that Unity supports.